PrestaShop/prestashop-specs/spec-templates/functionnal-and-behaviors-specs-template.md

 -   Check the order’s product to prepare it
 -   Manage the order’s progress,
--   Edit the customer information or send him messages,
+-   Edit the customer information or send him/her messages,
 -   To print his invoice,
 -   Handle payment methods,
--   to follow my shipping through activities,
+-   To follow my shipping through activities,
 -   Returns and refunds

 **WHY**